skypjack/entt/docs/md/meta.md

 entt::meta<int>().data<2048>("max_int"_hs);
 ```

-It goes without saying that accessing them is trivial as well.
-It's a matter of
+Accessing them is trivial as well.
+It's a matter of doing the following, as with
-doing the following, as with any other data member of a meta type:
+any other data member of a meta type:

 ```cpp
 auto value = entt::resolve<my_enum>().data("a_value"_hs).get({}).cast<my_enum>();
 auto max = entt::resolve<int>().data("max_int"_hs).get({}).cast<int>();
 ```

-As a side note, remember that all this happens behind the scenes without any
+All this happens behind the scenes without any allocation because of the small
-allocation because of the small object optimization performed by the `meta_any`
+object optimization performed by the `meta_any` class.
-class.

 ## Properties and meta objects

 Sometimes (for example, when it comes to creating an editor) it might be useful
 to attach properties to the meta objects created.
 Fortunately, this is possible
-for most of them.<br/>
+for most of them:
-For the meta objects that support properties, the member functions of the
-factory used for registering them will return an extended version of the factory
-itself.
-The latter can be used to attach properties to the last created meta
-object.<br/>
-Apparently, it's more difficult to say than to do:

 ```cpp
 entt::meta<my_type>().type("reflected_type"_hs).prop("tooltip"_hs, "message");